Tristonev/SubjectWars/README.md

         - The 'gold star' currency recharges over time, and there is a 'gold star' currency tied to each unit in the game

 7.)
 The goal is to destroy the enemy tower on the other side using the friendly units that you spawned

+For admin login please use the following credentials.
+Email: admin@gmail.com
+Password: Agile4Life